 Think about how the book will start and end, and see if you can expand the middle.
 For a novel, come up with your main plot points and ask yourself if they work.

-For a nonfiction book, start brainstorming chapter titles - do you have enough?
+For writing nonfiction books, start brainstorming chapter titles – do you have enough?

 Good ideas can come from absolutely anywhere.
 From a sentence in another book to a piece of conversation you overhear in a coffee shop.

 If you aren’t getting hit with any inspiration, there are a few things you can actively do to try and get that spark:

 - Reinvent a scene from a book you like, making a side character the main character.